 Benjamin Whorf is largely credited with pioneering this field of study when, in the early 1900’s, he studied Native American languages and noticed the Hopi language grammaticalized concepts of time in a unique way.
-This led him to many theories surrounding the potential implications on how native speakers perceived time.
-His specific conclusions have been fiercely contested, but this debate sparked a much larger dialogue and countless investigations into what extent language has on the way humans think and perceive the world around them.
+This led him to many theories surrounding the potential implications on how native speakers perceived time.1 His specific conclusions have been fiercely contested, but this debate sparked a much larger dialogue and countless investigations into what extent language has on the way humans think and perceive the world around them.

 Brain Structure & Activity

 Time for truth-overload: Language ability can physically alter an individual’s brain!
-A 2012 Swedish MRI study found that learning a new language improves cortical thickness – a mass of neurons responsible for thought, language, consciousness, and memory (among other things).
+A 2012 Swedish MRI study found that learning a new language improves cortical thickness2- a mass of neurons responsible for thought, language, consciousness, and memory (among other things).
 The increased size is associated with better memory and sharp thinking, especially in old age.
 This study also revealed higher language skills are linked to growth of the hippo-campus and areas of the cerebral cortex.
-Further research shows that bilingualism helps delay the onset of dementia by more than 4 years!
+Further research shows that bilingualism helps delay the onset of dementia by more than 4 years!3 The benefits of being bilingual do not end there, another study revealed that individuals who switch between languages frequently throughout the day are better at balancing multiple tasks than their monolingual peers.4

 Hearing different types of words can also activate specific areas of the brain.
 Spectral analysis of Electroencephalographic (EEG) data from bilingual native Hopi children demonstrated that the “active language” being used stimulates brain activity in different areas.
-When hearing a story in English they use more of the left side of their brain, and when hearing the same story in Navajo (which tends to be more verb focused) the right hemisphere of their brains was more active.
-This study reviewing brain activity reacting to nouns, verbs, and class ambiguous words (drink, alert, block, etc.) concluded that both the context of a word and the type of words used stimulate activity in separate sections of the brain.
+When hearing a story in English they use more of the left side of their brain, and when hearing the same story in Navajo (which tends to be more verb focused) the right hemisphere of their brains was more active.5 Other research reviewing brain activity reacting to nouns, verbs, and class ambiguous words (drink, alert, block, etc.) concluded that both the context of a word and the type of words used stimulate activity in separate sections of the brain.6